fbargaglistoffi/NetworkCausalTree/Simulations/README.md

 # Monte Carlo Simulations

-The codes <a href="https://github.com/fbargaglistoffi/Network-Causal-Tree/tree/master/Simulations">in this folder</a> implement a number of Monte Carlo simulations to investigate the fit of the _Network Causal Tree_ algorithm.
+Simulation studies on _Network Causal Tree_ algorithm.

 The general data generating process (dgp) is described in detail <a href="https://github.com/fbargaglistoffi/Network-Causal-Tree/tree/master/Simulations">in the paper</a>.
-In a nutshell, for each simulation we build a number of clusters each of size 100, generating an Erdős–Rényi network within each cluster, and 10 covariates. </br>
-Out of these generated clusters, a half are used for the _discovery sample_ and the other half for the _estimation sample_.
+In a nutshell, for each simulation we build a number of clusters each of size 100, generating an Erdős–Rényi network within each cluster, and 10 covariates. </br> Out of these generated clusters, a half are used for the _discovery sample_ and the other half for the _estimation sample_.
 We introduce two and four _true causal rules_, each of them with depth two (e.g.,  _x1==0 & x2==0_, namely _x1_ and _x2_ are the two _heterogeneity driving variables_ [HDVs]).

 The results are reported in the paper, and were obtained by aggregating the results over 500 different datasets for each effect size.

-## R code
+## R Files

 The code files used to implement the simulations are the following:
 * <tt>`simulations_main_spillover`</tt>:  two causal rules for the main and spillover effect with two different HDVs (_x1, x2_), uncorrelated regressors, 1000/2000/3000 data points and 10/20/30 clusters;